 Integration of Historic Property into Knowledge Park Complex

-The historic Mill House (Philip King House), physically connected to the manufacturing complex, will be converted to office spaces for the College and collaborative conference rooms for shared use with tenants.
+The historic Mill House (Philip King House), physically connected to the manufacturing complex, was converted to office spaces for the College and collaborative conference rooms for shared use with tenants.
 The design team was deliberate about preserving the story of the factory by identifying artifacts and icons that continue the narrative.

-Rendering of the West Entry of Knowledge Park.
+West Entry of Knowledge Park looking south.

-Rendering of the West Entry of Knowledge Park.
+West Entry of Knowledge Park looking south.

 Rendering of the West Entry looking south.